c2oJon/jest-coverage-demo/README.md

-# mock-extended-demo
+# jest-coverage-demo

-vitest-mock-extended demo used in medium post: [Mocking TypeScript objects in legacy projects](https://medium.com/@gualison/mocking-typescript-objects-in-legacy-projects-773b38b9b4f7)
+Jest coverage setup demo used in medium post.

 ## Install